abmiah/msc-dissertation-appendix-files/README.md

-The dataset file contains data exclusively from UK participants used to assess the psychological profile based on the OCEAN trait
+The dataset file contains data exclusively from UK participants used to assess the psychological profile based on the OCEAN trait (Tunguz, 2019).

 Reference: